 3. The third prophecy to be fulfilled is found in Isaiah (42:1-9).

-Behold my servant, whom I uphold, my Chosen One, in whom my soul delights.
-I have put My Spirit upon Him so He will proclaim justice to the Gentiles.
-Will not crush the bruised reed, nor quench the burning bush.
-So He will proclaim judgment according to the truth.
-So He will not fail nor forsake, till he establishes justice on the earth; in addition, the nations shall hope in his law.
-Thus says the Lord God who made the heavens and stretched them out, who stretched out the earth and those on it, who gave breath to those who dwell in it, and soul to those who walk on it.
+Behold my servant, whom I uphold, my Chosen One, whom my soul delights.
+I have put My Spirit upon Him so that He will proclaim justice to the Gentiles.
+Will not crush the bruised reed nor quench the burning bush.
+So He will affirm judgment according to the truth.
+So He will not fail nor forsake till he establishes justice on the earth; in addition, the nations shall hope in his law.
+Thus says the Lord God who made the heavens and stretched them out, stretched out the earth and those on it, gave breath to those who dwell in it, and soul to those who walk on it.

-- God gave His only begotten Son to become a member of the human family and to preserve forever His human nature.
+- God gave His only begotten Son to become a member of the human family and preserve His human nature forever.
 This was the guarantee that God would fulfill His Word.

 - Isaiah, the messianic prophet contemporary with King Hezekiah, announced the virgin birth of the Messiah.

-- It was said that the Lord God would give him the throne of his father David.
-He was willing to renounce Himself: He left, left, the glory of God and was born as a man, to suffer, to give His life, out of love for us and God.
+- It was said that the Lord God would give him the throne of his father, David.
+He was willing to renounce Himself: He left, left, the glory of God and was born as a man to suffer, to give His life out of love for God and us.

 The messianic prophecy fulfilled in the New Testament is one of the most convincing testimonies of the divine origin of the Scriptures and the saving authenticity of Jesus.
 The Son of God, the Lord, and Saviour calls us to accept Him into our lives, for Jesus has fulfilled the Old Testament.
 And let every tongue confess to the glory of God the Father that Jesus Christ is Lord.